Nao314/tower/README.md

         this.projectileSpeed = towerTypes[type].projectileSpeed;
         this.fireCooldown = 0;
         this.level = 1;
-        this.kills = 0;
       }

       update() {
         if (this.fireCooldown > 0) {
           this.fireCooldown--;
         } else {
-          // 射程内の敵を探索
           for (let enemy of enemies) {
             const dx = enemy.x - this.x;
             const dy = enemy.y - this.y;
             const dist = Math.sqrt(dx*dx + dy*dy);
             if (dist < this.range) {
-              projectiles.push(new Projectile(this.x, this.y, enemy, this.damage, this.projectileSpeed, this.type, this));
+              projectiles.push(new Projectile(this.x, this.y, enemy, this.damage, this.projectileSpeed, this.type));
               this.fireCooldown = this.fireRate;
               break;
             }